SafdarJamal/preact-boilerplate/README.md

 npm i
 ```

-Finally, you need to start a local web server.
-Run:
+Now, you can start a local web server by running:

 ```
 npm start
 ```

-and then you can open http://localhost:3000 to view it in the browser.
+And then open http://localhost:3000 to view it in the browser.

-#### Available Scripts
+#### Available npm Scripts

 | Script        | Description                                          |
 | ------------- | ---------------------------------------------------- |